outdreamer/build-a-cure/docs/tasks/function_to_do.md

           - find most explanatory features of as many variables as there are variables available & integrate them into a prediction function
             - 'co-occurrence' or 'adjacence' of variables like 'high urgency user location adjacent to another high urgency user' indicating a higher wait time for users after them
             - integrate with derived user routing information such as 'user prioritization' to determine what changes to location/audio/visit purpose will impact user prioritization (and position in wait list)
-          - other various implementations using different inputs
+          - other various implementations using different inputs/outputs (predict original solution requirement variable from available data or data derived from available data)
+            - use existing solution-finding method (regression, machine learning, etc) and apply "different input/output variables" to prediction function
               - 'given existing wait list & purpose visit data of other users, predict user wait time'
               - 'given location patterns of other users before current user, predict current user wait time'
               - 'given arrival & exit patterns of users in general, predict current user wait time'
               - 'given values of high-variation variables like purpose visit complexity & staff skill set & staff fatigue, predict user wait time'
+            - use existing solutions and apply "different prediction function inputs/outputs" (predict changes to standard prediction function borrowed from other existing solution code base or model, based on differences in problem definitions & requirements & data)
+              - 'identify problem type (queues, timing/duration predictions), generalize & apply generalized functions from existing solutions for that problem type to available data'
           - the above implementations require different functions to be found/derived/generated & applied in various interface queries (the above workflow requires a function to derive 'purpose visit complexity' from 'purpose visit', possibly using prior purpose visit & appointment time data)

   - add to useful structures